Said or sung all together except for the sentences marked ‘Call’ which are for the Leader only.

 Today’s Scripture Reading

-These Scripture readings relate to the Eata readings (The Sermon on the Mount) in Celtic Daily Prayer, volume 2.
+These Scripture Readings relate to the Aidan Readings (In the Shadow of Aidan) in Celtic Daily Prayer, Volume 1

 Today’s Meditation